seegerab/R-workshop/PreWorkshop/Week1/README.md

 <img src="image-5.png" width="50%" />

 On the other hand, RStudio offers more tools.
 The language is still R, but it is a more polished and user-friendly environment.
 This is what RStudio looks like.
+We'll explore more next week what each of the panes are and more about the functionality!

 <img src="image-6.png" width="50%" />